 I also want to emphasize that Microsoft Excel and Google Docs perhaps play an equal, if not more important role in keyword research than any of these tools, because at the end of the day, the mountain of data you end up with is of no use if you can’t perform calculations, sort, filter, present or store it in a way that’s best suits the task at hand.
 Head over to Distilled for a comprehensive Excel for SEOs guide.
 Alternatively, bug this guy—he’s the Sensei who trains Excel ninjas in the dark of the night.

-As optimizers and marketers, we have to constantly keep testing and fine tuning search terms.
+As search engine optimizers and marketers, we have to constantly keep testing and fine tuning search terms.
 Tools will always be there to help us collect and organize data but only humans can fully understand human intent, even if you argue that husbands can’t understand wives!